-Tony Ortega is the executive editor of The Raw Story (RawStory.com, @RawStory), and was formerly the editor of The Village Voice.
-He has written about Scientology since 1995.
-He’s currently working on a book about the church, and while he toils away on it he continues to monitor breaking developments around the world from an undisclosed location in an underground bunker he shares with four cats and one of them wrinkly Shar Pei dogs.
+Tony Ortega is a journalist who was formerly the editor of The Village Voice.
+He has written about Scientology since 1995, and his book about Scientology’s most infamous campaign of terror — to destroy author Paulette Cooper — came out in May 2015.
+He continues to monitor breaking developments around the world from an undisclosed location in an underground bunker he shares with four cats and one of them wrinkly Shar Pei dogs.
 Despite his super-secret security protections, you can still reach him pretty easily by sending him a message at tonyo94 AT gmail.com (Drop him a line if you’d like to get an e-mail whenever a new story is posted.)
 Or check in at his Facebook author page.
 Or follow him at Twitter: @TonyOrtega94

 Here are some of the questions we tend to get from readers…